Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-scripts.md

 ### Run pipelines

 Run the `run-pipelines.bat` script to interactively run individual landing zone pipelines.
-Note that at present time the `subscriptions-ci` pipeline is not included in the list of runnable pipelines as the script requires additional work to enable that capability.
+Note that at present time the `subscription-ci` pipeline is not included in the list of runnable pipelines as the script requires additional work to enable that capability.

 ### Clear environment variables used by scripts